Getting pregnant hasn’t been easy for you.

 - Addressing disclosure to friends, family, and co-workers

 - Finding ways to talk with children about their conception

-I also screen and administer psychological evaluations of donors and surrogates, and I facilitate collaborative reproductive arrangements (i.e. meetings in my office between donors or surrogates and intended parents).
+As a counselor specializing in reproductive health, I also screen and administer psychological evaluations of donors and surrogates.
+In fact, in some cases, I even facilitate collaborative reproductive arrangements by hosting meetings in my office between donors or surrogates and intended parents.